 Avoiding Liens in Bankruptcy

-Knowing what type of lien a creditor holds is important for determining how you can deal with the lien in bankruptcy.
-This can get confusing, especially where the creditor has a non-consensual lien, which is a lien that you did not agree to.
-Here's a primer on the types of liens you may encounter.
+Knowing what type of lien a creditor holds is important for determining how to deal with the lien in bankruptcy.
+Here's a primer on the types of liens you might encounter.

 -